syncfusion-content/ej2-angular-docs/ej2-angular/datepicker/how-to/css-customization.md

 ---
 layout: post
-title: Css customization in Angular Datepicker Component | Syncfusion
+title: Css customization in Angular DatePicker Component | Syncfusion
-description: Learn here all about Css customization in Syncfusion Essential Angular Datepicker component its elements and more.
+description: Learn here all about Css customization in Syncfusion Essential Angular DatePicker component its elements and more.
 platform: ej2-angular
 control: Css customization
 documentation: ug
 domainurl: ##DomainURL##
 ---

-# Css customization in Angular Datepicker Component
+# Css customization in Angular DatePicker Component

 To customize DatePicker UI, you can make use of [`cssClass`](https://ej2.syncfusion.com/angular/documentation/api/datepicker/#cssclass) which will be added to DatePicker component as the root CSS class.
 With this CSS class, you can override existing styles of DatePicker.